openmindednewby/cSharpInterviewPrep/practice/questions.md

 3. **Concurrent producer/consumer pipeline for order enrichment**

+   *Question (real-life style):* "We ingest orders into a channel and need to enrich them via an async call before publishing.
+Write the enrichment pipeline so it can fan out work and push enriched orders to the outbound channel."

 ```csharp
 public static async Task StartEnrichmentPipeline(Channel<Order> inbound, Func<Order, Task<Order>> enrich, Channel<Order> outbound)
 {